MonashDeepNeuron/HPP/content/part6/tasks/iterators.md

 ### Task 1.5 : Sentinels

-Iterators are able to move through a sequence indefinitely however this can lead to iterators being dereferenced for a value that doesn't belong to the container.
-To fix this, we need some notion of the end of a sequence.
-Sentinels are a kind that behaves like a marker representing the end of a sequence.
-There are many different things you can use as a sentinel from specific values that appear in a sequence (`\0` is used as a sentinel for char slices in C), to iterators.
+Iterators are able to move through a container indefinitely however this can lead to iterators being dereferenced for a value that doesn't belong to the container.
+To fix this, we need some notion of the end of a container.
+Sentinels are a kind that behaves like a marker representing the end of a container.
+There are many different things you can use as a sentinel from specific values that appear in a container (`\0` is used as a sentinel for char slices in C), to iterators.
 Before C++20, the 'end' iterator was the most common sentinel kind used.
-The iterator holds the item that is one-past-the-end of a sequence.
-When another iterator reaches it the sequence has been exhausted.
-Since C++20, the notion of the end of a sequence has been formalised to be sentinels over 'end' iterators.
-This allows for sequences to be infinite with an unreachable sentinel type or have regular bounds.
+The iterator holds the item that is one-past-the-end of a container.
+When another iterator reaches it the container has been exhausted.
+Since C++20, the notion of the end of a container has been formalised to be sentinels over 'end' iterators.
+This allows for containers to be infinite with an unreachable sentinel type or have regular bounds.

 ```cxx
 #include <array>